voilknetwork/front/src/app/help/en/welcome.md

 <span id="disable_router_nav_history_direction_check"></span>
-## Welcome to Voilknetwork!
+## Welcome to Voilk!

-This page is full of information to help you learn about the platform and become a successful Voilkian.
+This page is full of information to help you learn about the platform and become a successful Voilker.
 You can return to this page at any time by clicking on the "Welcome" link in the main menu.
 There is a table of contents below to help you navigate the page.

 Included on the page is a "To Do List" with recommended steps to get started with your account, and a "Quick Start Guide" with information on how the platform works.

 Below that is a section of "Helpful Posts from Voilknetwork Users", which contains a collection of posts from users in the community that are helpful for new users getting started.

-Below that is a list of recommended users to follow, a collection of other resources including the <a href="/faq.html">FAQ Page</a> and [Voilk 'Bluepaper'](https://voilk.io/voilk-bluepaper.pdf), as well as information on where to find help.
+Below that is a list of recommended users to follow, a collection of other resources including the <a href="https://landing.voilk.com/faq">FAQ Page</a>

 ## <span id="Table_of_Contents">Table of Contents</span>